 For more information call (02) 9373 5100 or check out their website.

 Stimulant treatment line

 The Stimulant treatment line is NSW-wide telephone service that provides education, information, referral, crisis counselling and support specifically for people who use stimulant drugs such as methamphetamine, ecstasy and cocaine.

 For more information call (24-7) Sydney Metropolitan (02) 9361 8088 or Regional & rural NSW: free call * 1800 10 11 88 or check out their website.

 Stimulant Treatment Program (STP)

-The Buttery is a residential therapeutic rehabilitation centre in northern NSW for people living with drug use and mental health issues
+The Buttery is a residential therapeutic rehabilitation centre in northern NSW for people living with requiring substance support and therapy services.

 The Mental Health Line

 The Mental Health Line is a 24-hour telephone service operating seven days a week across NSW

 If you are under the age of 26 and identify as gay, lesbian, bisexual, queer or transgender or are same-sex attracted, gender diverse or intersex, Twenty10 can help you access the support you may need.